Honoring KIND's Pro Bono Partners

 Become a KIND Pro Bono Attorney

-The KIND Pro Bono Attorney program is at the core of our work.
-We recruit volunteer lawyers from law firms, corporations, law schools, and bar associations and provide them with training, mentoring, and other resources to represent children.
+KIND’s Pro Bono Attorney program is at the core of our work.
+We recruit volunteer lawyers from law firms, corporations, law schools, and bar associations and provide them with training, mentorship, and other resources to represent children.
 KIND pro bono attorneys work directly with children to help them build their cases, gain valuable courtroom experience, and develop expertise in a unique area of law.
 No immigration experience is necessary.
-Each pro bono attorney is assigned a KIND attorney for the duration of their case who provides guidance on case strategy, feedback on drafts, mock adjudications, samples and checklists.
+Each pro bono attorney is assigned a KIND attorney for the duration of their case who provides guidance on case strategy, feedback on drafts, mock adjudications, samples, and checklists.

-If you are interested in becoming a pro bono attorney, please email KIND.
+If you are interested in becoming a pro bono attorney, please fill out a brief form by clicking on the button below.

 Become a Pro Bono Attorney